PeterMosmans/security-scripts/README.md

 generic security tests, without any heavy prerequisites, make the output as informative as possible, and use open source tools...

 The script runs under Python 2 as well as Python 3.

-As of 06-06-2019 Python 3 is used by default.
-Note that one library that `analyze_hosts` uses isn't yet Python 3 capable (Wappalyzer-python).
+**PLEASE NOTE** : As of 06-06-2019 Python 3 is used by default.
+One library that `analyze_hosts` uses ((Wappalyzer-python) hasn't yet uploaded its Python 3 capable version to PyPI.
 The correct version can be installed manually by performing

 ```
-sudo pip3 install -e https://github.com/KhasMek/python-Wappalyzer@python3
+sudo pip3 install -e "git+https://github.com/KhasMek/python-Wappalyzer@python3#egg=python-wappalyzer"
 ```

 ### installation